marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/poppar.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: POPPAR, binary representation, parity

 .. _poppar:

-.. index:: POPPAR

-.. index:: binary representation

-.. index:: parity

 POPPAR --- Parity of the number of bits set
 *******************************************